Quantum Riemannian geometry of quantum projective spaces: Introduction

-We summarize the main ingredients of this approach, which we refer to as \emph{quantum Riemannian geometry}.
+We summarize the main ingredients of this approach, which we refer to as \emph{quantum Riemannian geometry}, following \cite{quantum-book}.
 Given a non-commutative algebra $A$, a convenient starting point for a geometrical study is the introduction of a \emph{differential calculus} $\Omega^\bullet$ over $A$.
 This choice is not unique in general, but for many examples there are canonical choices.
 The differential calculus enters the picture mainly through its first and second-order parts, denoted by $\Omega^1$ and $\Omega^2$ respectively.
 A \emph{quantum metric} can be defined as an element $g \in \Omega^1 \otimes_A \Omega^1$ admitting an appropriate \emph{inverse metric} $\imet: \Omega^1 \otimes_A \Omega^1 \to A$.
 Next, a connection on $\Omega^1$ is a map $\nabla: \Omega^1 \to \Omega^1 \otimes_A \Omega^1$ satisfying an appropriate Leibniz rule.
 This is a standard notion in the algebraic context, as well as that of torsion-free connection.
 Furthermore, a notion of \emph{compatibility} between a connection $\nabla$ and a quantum metric $g$ can be formulated.
 Requiring torsion-freeness and compatibility with the metric leads to the notion of \emph{quantum Levi-Civita connection}.
 The existence of these objects is not guaranteed, at this level of generality.

-Further geometrical aspects can be discussed, provided we have a quantum metric and a connection.
+Further geometrical aspects can be introduced, provided we have a quantum metric and a connection.
 We define the \emph{Riemann tensor} $R_\nabla: \Omega^1 \to \Omega^2 \otimes_A \Omega^1$ as the curvature of the connection $\nabla$, which is a standard notion.
 Next, the \emph{Ricci tensor} can be defined as a certain element $\ricci \in \Omega^1 \otimes_A \Omega^1$, which is constructed via an appropriate contraction of the Riemann tensor using the quantum metric and its inverse.
 This definition also requires an auxiliary choice, namely a map $\splitmap: \Omega^2 \to \Omega^1 \otimes_A \Omega^1$ splitting the wedge product of $\Omega^\bullet$.
 Also the \emph{scalar curvature} $\scal \in A$ can be defined as a further contraction of the Ricci tensor.
-Finally, a quantum analogue of the \emph{Einstein condition} can be naturally formulated, as the requirement that the Ricci tensor should be proportional to the quantum metric $g$.
-This is not meant to be an exhaustive list of notions and properties one can formulate within this approach, since we restricted our attention to those aspects we touch upon in this paper.
+Finally, a quantum analogue of the \emph{Einstein condition} can be formulated naturally, as the requirement that the Ricci tensor should be proportional to the quantum metric $g$.